tisfeng/Easydict/docs/README_EN.md

 ## Thanks

 This project was inspired by [saladict](https://github.com/crimx/ext-saladict) and [Bob](https://github.com/ripperhe/Bob), and the initial version was developed based on [Bob](https://github.com/cheonvo/Bob).
-[Easydict](https://github.com/tisfeng/Easydict) has made many improvements and optimizations on the original project, and many features and UI are referenced from Bob, thanks to the original author [ripperhe](https://github.com/ripperhe).
+[Easydict](https://github.com/tisfeng/Easydict) has made many improvements and optimizations on the original project, and many features and UI are referenced from Bob.

-> [`Bob`](https://bobtranslate.com/) is a translation and OCR software for macOS platform.

 ## Notice